 Notice of Occurrence.
 Upon Consultant’s knowledge of any actual or alleged

-occurrence, event, or third-party claim(s) which may result in or give rise to a claim against liability imposed upon, or loss suffered by Consultant, Consultant’s subconsultant(s), or Professionals engaged by Consultant which may exceed Five Hundred Thousand Dollars ($500,000), Consultant shall (i) immediately provide the District with written notice of such occurrence, event or third-party claim(s) with reasonable detail; this requirement applies irrespective of when, where, or how the claim, liability, or loss occurred, whether or not the claim, liability or loss relates to or arises from the Consultant’s, Consultant’s subconsultant(s) or Professionals engaged by Consultant Services, or the validity or status of such claim, liability or loss, and applies to the entire Contract term and the five (5) years following expiration of this Agreement; and (ii) all such notice shall be issued in accordance with this Agreement.
+occurrence, event, or third-party claim(s) in relation to the Work which may result in or give rise to a claim against liability imposed upon, or loss suffered by Consultant, Consultant’s subconsultant(s), or Professionals engaged by Consultant which may exceed Five Hundred Thousand Dollars ($500,000), Consultant shall (i) immediately provide the District with written notice of such occurrence, event or third-party claim(s) with reasonable detail; this requirement applies irrespective of when, where, or how the claim, liability, or loss occurred, whether or not the claim, liability or loss relates to or arises from the Consultant’s, Consultant’s subconsultant(s) or Professionals engaged by Consultant Services, or the validity or status of such claim, liability or loss, and applies to the entire Contract term and the three (3) years following expiration of this Agreement; and (ii) all such notice shall be issued in accordance with this Agreement.

 Evidence of Insurance.
 Consultant shall submit to the District within ten (10)